acgc99/Godot-AppComponents/README.md

 A `PanelContainer` with `clip_children_mode = CLIP_CHILDREN_ONLY` to clip its children to its shape.

+Notes:
-To make this node work properly, you have to assign a `Theme` and fill a `PanelContainer` type with a `panel` not null.
+- To make this node work properly, you have to assign a `Theme` and fill a `PanelContainer` type with a `panel` not null.
 If `panel` has rounded corners and this node has a `TextureRect`/`ColorRect` child that occupies all node, its corners will be rounded.

-If your children look semitransparent, it is because of the theme.
+- If your children look semitransparent, it is because of the theme.

 ## Contributing <a name="contributing"></a>